renuka1217/k8sforbeginners/README.md

-# ckacoursenov24
+# Kubernetes for beginners
 <H3>
-This repo contains the kubernetes yaml files to learn CKA.
+This repo contains the kubernetes documenation and practice yaml files to learn Kubernetes and prepare for CKA.
 </H3>